 The areas are offered through our Early Room Selection Processes, which include:

-• Townhouses (Pleasantville campus) - students who wish to be placed in a townhouse must indicate this when completing their Housing Application and Deposit.
+- Townhouses (Pleasantville campus) - students who wish to be placed in a townhouse must indicate this when completing their Housing Application and Deposit.
 Once they do so, they may search for roommates prior to the start of the Townhouse Room Selection Process.
-Students in this process must forms groups of EIGHT or SEVEN in order to select placement in a townhouse.
+Students in this process must forms groups of SEVEN or EIGHT in order to select placement in a townhouse.
 Groups of EIGHT will have first priority in the Townhouse Room Selection Process.
 At the time of the room selection process, all students in each group will be given a room selection appointment for the Townhouse Room Selection Process.
 They will be able to select from available Townhouse.
 When they do, they will be able to assign themselves and all members of their fully matched roommate group to the room or suite.
 After all groups of eight have selected spaces, groups of seven will be able to select from remaining townhouses.
+Note: Housing Operations will reach out to Fraternities and Sororities that have an FSL Townhouse to address renewing that house for the coming year.
+Members of those organizations wishing to live in one of those houses must complete the application and deposit, but DO NOT need to indicate that they are participating in Townhouse Room Selection.

 Step 5: Selecting a Room (optional), or Being Assigned a Room

 The final part of the HOUSING APPLICATION AND ROOM RESERVATION process is room selection and placement.
-Some students, if they have applied and deposited in time, will have the opportunity to select their own room.
-When completing the housing application, students will be able to indicate if they would like to participate in one of the EARLY room selection processes listed below.
-All other students who apply and submit their deposit by April 7 will be included in the General Room Selection Process.
+Some students (excluding those who selected a room assignment through an Early Room Selection Process), if they have applied and deposited in time , will have the opportunity to select their own room.
+When completing the housing application, students will be able to indicate if they would like to participate in an EARLY room selection, the MAIN room selection process, or NO room selection process.

-• Upper-class Resident Honors Floors (may form roommate groups of 2 in NYC, and up to 5 in Pleasantville)
+- Upper-class Resident Honors Floors (may form roommate groups of 2 or 3 in NYC, and up to 5 in Pleasantville)

 Remember, selecting your own room is optional!
 Students who deposit and apply by the guaranteed housing deadline, but who do not participate in a room selection process, will still be guaranteed housing, and will still be held to the cancellation policy.
 These students will be assigned by housing between May and late June.